kouwis/Full_Body_LandMarks/README.md

 - Find Points
 - Drawing

-1- Find_Points function has some of sub functions those are parts of the body after that returns a list of class points such as: Face points
+**Find_Points** function has some of sub functions those are parts of the body after that returns a list of class points such as: Face points

-2- Drawing function returns an image with labeled points.
+**Drawing** function returns an image with labeled points.

 ![alt text](Landmarks.gif)